zencart/documentation/content/user/troubleshooting/diagnosing_obscure_issue.md

 *   Second most common root cause is poorly-written mods.
 *   Third most common is an incomplete upgrade of PHP files.

-**Handy Utility**

-This handy utility can be used to find the cause of blank pages appearing unexpectedly: [http://www.zen-cart.com/forum/showthread.php?t=84613](http://www.zen-cart.com/forum/showthread.php?t=84613)